genericlady/beautypin_old/README.md

 # features
 - Normal registered users can search for any deal by title and current location
+- Devise for Authentication
+- Pundit for Authorization

 # Accounts that have been seeded into db
 ```